Gachiakuta: Anime

 The anime television series is produced by Bones Film and directed by Fumihiko Suganuma, with Hiroshi Seko handling series composition and episode screenplays, Satoshi Ishino as chief animation director and character designer, and Taku Iwasaki as music composer.
-The series premiered on July 6, 2025, on the Agaru Anime programming block on all JNN affiliates, including CBC and TBS, and will run for two consecutive cours.
-Prior to television airing, the series received advanced screenings in more than 15 countries worldwide under the title Gachiakuta: World Takeover, starting with the world premiere event at the Shinjuku Piccadilly in Shinjuku on July 4 of the same year.
-For the first cours, the opening theme is "Hugs", performed by Paledusk, while the ending theme is "Tomoshibi" (灯火), performed by Dustcell.
-For the second cours, the opening theme is "Let's Just Crash", performed by Mori Calliope, while the ending theme is "Ban" (番), performed by Karanoah.
+The series aired from July 6 to December 22, 2025, on the Agaru Anime programming block on all JNN affiliates, including CBC and TBS, and ran for two consecutive cours.
+Prior to the television airing, the series received advanced screenings in more than 15 countries worldwide under the title Gachiakuta: World Takeover, starting with the world premiere event at the Shinjuku Piccadilly in Shinjuku on July 4 of the same year.
+For the first cours, the opening theme song is "Hugs", performed by Paledusk, while the ending theme song is "Tomoshibi" (灯火), performed by Dustcell.
+For the second cours, the opening theme song is "Let's Just Crash", performed by Mori Calliope, while the ending theme song is "Ban" (番), performed by Karanoah.

+After the airing of the first-season finale, a second season was announced.

-Crunchyroll is streaming the series as it airs.
+Crunchyroll is streaming the series.
 Medialink licensed the series in Southeast Asia for streaming on Ani-One Asia YouTube channel.